Jun 13, 2026

 Degree Requirements (30 Credits)

-In addition to meeting Graduate College requirements for the master’s degree, MS degree candidates must earn 30 credit hours distributed as follows:
+In addition to meeting all University requirements for a master’s degree, MS in Mathematics degree candidates must earn 30 credit hours distributed as follows:

 Required Introductory Courses (8 Credits)